-Unfortunately, yes.
+Unfortunately, disruption is inevitable.
 Residents and businesses living near the redevelopment areas will be kept up to date on issues such as noise and disruption from the works.

 If you have any other queries or concerns, please contact our customer service centre on 0116 454 1001 between 8am and 6pm (Monday to Friday).

 In an emergency, please call 07813 565 589.